ESR-LSRI/2023_NoahL/dailyLogbook.md

 ### Outcome
 Significant points I discovered through my research:
 * The pacific northwest is subject to mild to cold climates due to the cold ocean wind that settles to the west of the Cascades and the Rockies.
 * Glacial runoff from the snow on Mt.
-Baker is extremely important for the preservation of wildlife, crops, and to temper wildfires.
+Baker is extremely important for the preservation of wildlife, crops, and to temper [wildfires].
 * By 2070, there may be no snowpack on Mt.
 Baker due to climate change.
-* Small lapse rates indicate less snowmelt, which is why it's important to measure it.
+* Small lapse rates indicate [less snowmelt], which is why it's important to measure it.

 ### Next Steps
-Begin to analyze data on the lapse rate and sunlight on Mt.
-Baker.
+Begin to analyze data on the lapse rate and sunlight on [Mt.
+Baker.]

 ### Questions
 N/a

+[wildfires]: # (also the source of our electricity from the skagit river.)
+[less snowmelt]: # (less than what? be specific here about what you are comparing to)
+[Mt.
+Baker]: # (sounds like you are ready to start asking questions of the data.
+I will coach you all into the data set and where to start.)